lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - A practical thermodynamic analysis of photosynthesis ([Keller, 2013](https://www.mb.uni-siegen.de/tts/personen/juk/biothermodynamik/photosynthese_neu.pdf)).
 - A rigorous exergy analysis of photosynthesis ([Petela, 2008](https://www.sciencedirect.com/science/article/abs/pii/S0038092X07001983)), with an emphasis on quantifying the exergy of sunlight.
 A summary of radiation exergy is given on this [Wikipedia page](https://en.wikipedia.org/wiki/Exergy#Exergy_Analysis_involving_Radiative_Heat_Transfer).
 - Life as a manifestation of the second law of thermodynamics ([Schneider & Kay, 1994](https://www.sciencedirect.com/science/article/pii/0895717794901880)), a landmark paper establishing that life arises by *necessity* of thermodynamic principles, not just by possibility.
-- Biological catalysis of the hydrological cycle: life’s thermodynamic function ([Michaelian, 2012](https://hess.copernicus.org/articles/16/2629/2012/hess-16-2629-2012.pdf)), a comprehensive paper analysing the processes of life on the entropy and energy budgets of the Earth.
+- Biological catalysis of the hydrological cycle: life’s thermodynamic function ([Michaelian, 2012](https://hess.copernicus.org/articles/16/2629/2012/hess-16-2629-2012.pdf)), a comprehensive paper analysing the processes of life and solar radiation on the entropy and energy budgets of the Earth.
 - Maximum power in evolution, ecology and economics ([Hall & McWhirter, 2023](https://royalsocietypublishing.org/doi/10.1098/rsta.2022.0290)), a discussion of Lotka's statement of the '4th law of thermodynamics' as it applies to evolutionary biology.

 Some of the key authors in non-equilibrium thermodynamics include: